evoisec/sensor-data-analytics/README.md

 a) Body Sensor Signal Timeseries Datasets (a form of "Business Transaction" datasets)

-b) Activity Label Timeseries Datasets (timeseries of Activities perfomed by the Subjects over time - Activity Labels which in turn, taken on their own are a form of Reference Data)
+b) Activity Label Timeseries Datasets (timeseries of Activities performed by the Subjects over time - Activity Labels which in turn, taken on their own are a form of Reference Data)

 Reference Datasets: